 Research about the frequently asked questions about your brand and interrogated your sales team.
 Come up with standard user queries and build visual content like tutorial videos or write how-to articles to answer these queries.
 Use social media channels like Facebook pages, Twitter profile and Instagram account to directly respond to questions.

 Example: Virgin Mobile

 Virgin mobile was one of the first wireless communication service providers to adopt a content marketing strategy.
 Ron Faris, Head of Brand Marketing at Virgin Mobile, told Forbes

 “Scaling our content efforts isn’t just about expanding the size of our social reach across new platforms.
 It’s also about deepening the level of engagement we have with our fans in the social communities they hang out in.
 We’ve been successful so far in rewarding our fans with Virgin experiences on Facebook and Twitter.
 The next step is to evolve our social platform to allow fans to reward one another with special moments.”

 They have built respect for their brand by engaging with followers and providing them with better customer service through the various digital channels.
 You can also learn this simple strategy of paying less attention to follower count and more to customer queries.
 Read more about how ‘Virgin Mobile fell in love with content.’

-If you publish content frequently, you can build trust with your customers as well as with search engines.
-By frequently posting content on your blog, there is a good chance to get more links, shares and better rankings.
+If you publish content frequently, you can build confidence with your customers as well as with search engines.
+By regularly posting content on your blog, there is an excellent chance to get more links, shares and better rankings.